 Call 911 If Anyone Needs Emergency Medical Assistance

-If any member of your family needs medical attention, dial 911 right away.
+If any family member needs medical attention, dial 911 immediately.

 If not, keep everyone huddled together, and if you have some, under warm blankets.